diego-aslz/rest-resource/README.md

 List<Person> l = RestResource.all(Person.class); // Will trigger GET http://localhost:4567/people.json
 ```

+## Status Code Exceptions

+The methods that communicates with the server throw StatusException when certain
+HTTP status codes are received, so as:

+* 401: UnauthorizedAccessException;
+* 403: ForbiddenAccessException;
+* 404: ResourceNotFoundException;
+* 422: ResourceInvalidException;
+* 400..499: ClientException;
+* 500..599: ServerException.

 ## Dependencies

 In order to work, this project depends on: